 We also liked that mSecure has added flexibility into the data entry process.
 You can not only add custom fields to every individual record but also redesign the templates for entire data categories.

-mSecure provides support by email only using an online ticket system through a support portal- in other words there is no direct email address provided.
-However, we will state that when we emailed, the company got back to us by the following day.
+mSecure provides support by email only using an online ticket system through a support portal, with no direct email address provided.
+Don’t expect a same-day response, either.

-If secure password sharing is important to you, it’s worth checking out LastPass.
+If secure password sharing is important to you, it’s worth checking out LastPass (opens in new tab).
 This popular password manager offers sharing with one other user for free.
-You can share passwords with an unlimited number of users for as little as $3 per month.
-We also like that LastPass includes multi-factor authentication (MFA) for added security.
-However, keep in mind that a monthly subscription is much more than mSecure’s lifetime paid plan in the long run.
+You can share passwords with an unlimited number of users for as little as $3 / £2.50 / AUD$4.50 per month.
+We also like that LastPass includes more comprehensive multi-factor authentication options.

-mSecure is a good password manager that makes it easy to keep records across multiple devices.
+mSecure is a decent password manager that makes it easy to keep records across multiple devices.
 We appreciated the redesigned interface and the ability to fully customize data fields and category templates.
-We’d love to see mSecure implement a way to securely share passwords rather than just sync across your own devices.
-But, even without that feature, mSecure is an affordable password manager that’s more than capable enough for plenty of individual users.